worldoptimizer/HypeScrollMagic/README.md

 - **`data-scroll-trigger`**: Specifies the viewport position at which the animation should start, as a fraction of the viewport height.
 - **`data-scroll-reset`**: If set to `false`, prevents the animation from resetting to its start state when scrolled back above the trigger point.
 - **`data-scroll-horizontal`**: Changes the scroll direction that triggers the animation from vertical to horizontal.

+### CSS variable Attribute

+- **`data-scroll-progress-var`**: Links the scroll progress to a CSS variable, enabling dynamic CSS effects based on scroll position.
+The attribute's value specifies the name of the CSS variable within the Hype document scope that will reflect the scroll progress.
+If no value is provided, the variable defaults to `--scroll-progress` within the scope of the element itself.

+### Indicator-Dependent Data Attributes (Requires Plugin Debug)

 - **`data-indicator-color`**: Customizes the color of scroll animation indicators for development and debugging purposes.
 - **`data-indicator-force`**: Forces the display of scroll animation indicators for specific elements, useful for debugging.

+### Action-Dependent Data Attributes (Requires Hype Action Events)

+- **`data-scroll-progress-action`**: Specifies the action to trigger as the scroll animation progresses.
+This attribute should contain the code to be executed, facilitating dynamic interactions based on the scroll position.
+Requires Hype Action Events to be implemented.

+- **`data-scroll-enter-action`**: Executes a custom script or action when the scroll enters the animation trigger area.
+This can be used for initialization effects or setting properties when the scroll animation starts.
+Requires Hype Action Events to be implemented.

+- **`data-scroll-leave-action`**: Executes a custom script or action when the scroll leaves the animation trigger area.
+This allows for cleanup actions or effects that are triggered when the scroll animation ends or exits the trigger area.
+Requires Hype Action Events to be implemented.

 Utilizing these `data-attributes` provides granular control over the behavior of scroll-triggered animations, enhancing the interactivity and dynamism of your web content.